Canton Uber & Lyft Accident Lawyer

 As the fastest-growing form of transportation in the country, it’s no wonder many Canton residents rely on rideshares to get home after a night out, get to and from work while their car is in the shop, or transport a group of friends to a special event.

 Like any other vehicle on the road, though, rideshares have just as much chance of getting into a collision.
 In fact, due to the nature of their job, which involves using an app and GPS directions with each ride, rideshares may have a higher risk of an accident.

-If you’ve been involved in an accident while you were a passenger in an Uber or Lyft vehicle, you may be able to file a claim for compensation against the driver and the rideshare company.
+If you’ve been injured as a passenger in an Uber or Lyft accident, you may be able to file a claim for compensation against the driver and the rideshare company.

 You should still call 911 for emergency medical response and the police, even if you’re not the driver.
 In Ohio, you’re required by law to report an accident that involves more than $1,000 of property damage or one in which someone was injured, no matter how minor.

 The responding officer will create a police report of the accident, detailing the circumstances, who was involved, the road and weather conditions, and determining who was at fault.

 Even if you don’t think you’re hurt, getting checked out by the EMS responders is also important.
 Sometimes, car accident injuries don’t present symptoms right away, like a torn ligament, neck or back injury, or a head injury like a mild concussion.

 EMS workers are trained to spot these kinds of injuries and know what to look for after an accident, which can help you start treatment immediately and stand a better chance of a full recovery.